janpeuker/awesome-tech-roles/README.md

 - [IT Operations (ITOps) Roles & Responsibilities](https://www.bmc.com/blogs/it-operations-roles/) - (For comparision) Traditional non-tech enterprises often use the "ITIL" framework and try to tweak Tech concepts into it by renaming roles e.g. "ITOps".
 - [Service Management & Operations Management Explained](https://www.bmc.com/blogs/it-service-management-vs-operations-management/) - (For comparison) Depending on the company SRE / DevOps or IT Ops own operations.
 This is a good overview of classic "ITIL" IT service management (ITSM) and IT operations management (ITOM) processes more often found in non-tech enterprises.
 - [Lean at Amazon](https://www.mckinsey.com/business-functions/operations/our-insights/when-toyota-met-e-commerce-lean-at-amazon) - For better or worse, Amazon is known for ruthless operational excellence including writing custom IT operations software (another good example is [McDonald&apos;s](https://aws.amazon.com/blogs/enterprise-strategy/revisiting-buy-vs-build-drawing-the-line/)).
-- [Platform as a Product](https://teamtopologies.com/videos-slides/what-is-platform-as-a-product-clues-from-team-topologies) - Using Team Topologies (see above) to redefine platforms as valuable products.
 - [Salesforce Admin](https://www.salesforce.com/ap/blog/2021/06/what-is-a-salesforce-admin.html) - Even SaaS platforms like Salesforce need admins, this is a good overview on the Sys Admin role.
 - [Thank you, IT](https://blog.google/inside-google/life-at-google/making-our-tech-spill-proof-crash-proofthank-you-it/) - Google&apos;s Techstop team is often cited as one of the best perks at Google, an IT that "just works" with great empathy and talent e.g. ["Grab and Go Loaners"](https://www.blog.google/products/chrome-enterprise/extending-googles-grab-and-go-program-to-businesses/).
 - [The Changing World of an (Oracle) Database Administrator](https://blogs.oracle.com/database/post/the-rise-of-the-renaissance-database-administrator) - (For comparison) Oracle on the "change" of the DBA role.